-I have had regular film slots with or occasionally been used by LBC (including live coverage of the Oscars), BBC London, Talksport (including live Oscar coverage thrice), BBC Wales, BBC 5 Live, Newstalk 106 (Dublin) and BBC Ulster, BFBS (for The Hurt Locker) and BBC World Service and formerly by Radio Liberty and News Direct.
-I am also occasionally used by several BBC local radios as a film critic and TalkRADIO and was formerly the regular reviewer for BBC Three Countries and BBC Radio Jersey.
+I have had regular film slots with or occasionally been used by LBC (including live coverage of the Oscars and obituaries), BBC London, Talksport (including live Oscar coverage thrice), BBC Wales, BBC 5 Live, Newstalk 106 (Dublin) and BBC Ulster, BFBS (for The Hurt Locker) and BBC World Service and formerly by Radio Liberty and News Direct.
+I am also occasionally used by several BBC local radios as a film critic and TalkRADIO and was formerly the regular reviewer for BBC Three Counties and BBC Radio Jersey.

 I can recite the scripts of many films such as Lawrence of Arabia, If…,, the three Mutiny on the Bounty films ( I have studied the Bounty episode historically with a family connection to Bligh and lecture on the subject (See Talks) as well as specialising in maritime films), A Man for All Seasons, The Prime of Miss Jean Brodie, My Fair Lady, The Charge of the Light Brigade (1967) and Who’s Afraid of Virginia Woolf.
 I have seen hundreds of films several times.

 I have reviewed films since I was a student.
-I have been an extra in Harry Potter and the Philosopher’s Stone and I Capture the Castle and have visited Universal Studios, LA and Pinewood Studios.
+I have been an extra in Harry Potter and the Philosopher’s Stone, I Capture the Castle, Silent Witness etc and have visited Universal Studios, LA and Pinewood Studios.

 - Epic: Lawrence of Arabia, The Leopard, Charge of the Light Brigade, El Cid.

 - Comedy: Kind Hearts and Coronets, Some Like it Hot, All About Eve

-- War: Saving Private Ryan, Apocalypse Now, Letters from Iwo Jima, The Hurt Locker, Dunkirk
+- War: Saving Private Ryan, Apocalypse Now, Letters from Iwo Jima, The Hurt Locker, 1917.

-- Musical: My Fair Lady, Chicago, Cabaret, Mary Poppins
+- Musical: My Fair Lady, Chicago, Cabaret, Mary Poppins, La La Land

-- Romance: The Age of Innocence, Casablanca, Gone with the Wind
+- Romance: The Age of Innocence, Casablanca, Cold War

-- Before Sunrise, Before Sunset, Before Midnight (trilogy)
+- Romance (2) Before Sunrise, Before Sunset, Before Midnight (trilogy)

 - Thriller: The Third Man, Godfather (part 2), Klute, All the President’s Men.

 - Western: High Noon, Treasure of the Sierra Madre, Shenandoah.
 The Power of the Dog.

 - Horror: Psycho

-- Psychological: Don’t Look Now, Rosemary’s Baby, Persona
+- Psychological: Don’t Look Now, Tar, Rosemary’s Baby, Persona

 - Science Fiction: 2001 A Space Odyssey, Planet of the Apes, Alien